RakibSiddiquee/go-slack-file-bot/README.md

 1. https://github.com/slack-go/slack

-Finnaly add the file-bot into the cahnnel and run the following command:
+Finnaly add the file-bot into the channel and run the following command:
 1. go build
 2. go run main.go